onsetio/onset-js/packages/node/README.md

 </a>

 # Official Onset SDK for Node.js
+Used for loading public and private releases.

 ## Installation and Usage

-To install a SDK, simply install the package:
+Simply install the package:

 ```sh
 npm install --save @onsetio/node